 Both endoscopy and laparoscopy are procedures that enable visualization inside the body.
 Endoscopy is a nonsurgical procedure commonly used to examine the upper digestive tract, with the tube placed down the throat.
 The endoscope is a thin, flexible tube with a video camera, but tiny surgical instruments can be inserted through the tube to enable endoscopic procedures, such as tissue sampling.
 Laparoscopy is a minimally invasive surgical procedure that permits visualization and treatment of the abdomen or pelvis – the major difference is that an incision is required for laparoscopy.

 Your family health history refers to health information about you and your close relatives.
 Family health history is an important risk factor for many health conditions, including heart disease, stroke, diabetes, and cancer.
 A physician uses a patient’s family health history to help assess the patient’s risk of developing certain diseases, and he or she can make recommendations to lower the chance of getting those diseases.

-No, we offer outpatient physiotherapy services for patients (adolescent to geriatric) recovering from orthopaedic, neurological, and cardiopulmonary conditions.
-On an inpatient basis, physiotherapy is part of the acute care we provide to patients with orthopaedic and cardiac disorders, with both preoperative education and postoperative therapy.
+No, we offer outpatient physiotherapy services for patients (adolescent to geriatric) recovering from orthopedic, neurological, and cardiopulmonary conditions.
+On an inpatient basis, physiotherapy is part of the acute care we provide to patients with orthopedic and cardiac disorders, with both preoperative education and postoperative therapy.

 Medical tourism is a term used to describe people traveling outside their home country for medical treatment.
 Candidates for medical tourism include people seeking high quality medical care that is unaffordable in their own country; people seeking tertiary care at world-class facilities that are renowned for specific specialties; and people who cannot access care in their home countries due to challenges such as extensive waiting lists.